 ENTADy views the list of context categories.

 Verify that enterprise users’ context categories, which have not been shared, are not visible to ENTADy in the list.
 Make sure that the verification statements include context categories that are created by ENTADx and ENTADy in the enterprise end user capacity.
-(Assertion #3)
+(Assertion #3, Fail.
+The enterprise admin user can see context categories which are created and not shared by the enterprise end user.)

 Verify that enterprise users’ context categories, which have been shared, are visible to ENTADy in the list.
-(Assertion #4)
+(Assertion #4, Fail.
+There is no capability to share the context category.
+In other words, there is no ‘Share’ button.)

 Verify that ENTADy can see the details of those visible shared enterprise users’ and OAGi users context categories but cannot make any change (verify with one created by other users and another one created by ENTADy in the OAGi developer capacity).
-(Assertion #5)
+(Assertion #5, Fail.
+The enterprise admin user can see/edit unshared context categories.)

 Verify that CAT0, CAT1, CAT2, and CAT3 are in the list.
-(Assertion #6)
+(Assertion #6, Pass.)

 Verify that ENTADy can see the details of CAT0, CAT1, CAT2, and CAT3.
-(Assertion #7)
+(Assertion #7, Pass)

 ENTADy deletes CAT1 and CAT2.
-(Assertion #8)
+(Assertion #8, Pass)

 ENTADy edits CAT3.
-(Assertion #9)
+(Assertion #9, Pass)

 ENTADy edits CAT4.
-(Assertion #10)
+(Assertion #10, Pass)

 ENTADy shares CAT0, CAT3, CAT4.
-(Assertion #11)
+(Assertion #11, Fail.
+There is no capability to share the context category.
+In other words, there is no ‘Share’ button.)

 ENTADy creates CAT5.